erizov/Professor/semester_7/lecture_46_blockchain_advanced/cross_chain/README.md

 ## Introduction

-Cross Chain is a fundamental concept in advanced blockchain.
+Cross Chain addresses concept in advanced blockchain.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A computational method for cross chain.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below